coco-team/cocoSim-deprecated/README.md

 ## Installation ##

-CoCoSim can be installed and use as follows:
+CoCoSim can be installed and used as follows:

 ### Dependencies ###